Ahmed-Mohsen-7/Ahmed-Mohsen-7.github.io/index.md

  <img class="profile-picture" src="pp.jpg" width="260px" height="300px">

 Hi!
 My name is Ahmed M Ali and I am 2nd year master student in Robotics and Computer Vision program at Innopolis University.
 I am enthusiastic about robotics especially motion planning module.
 Currently, I am working on my master thesis to provide a more efficient algorithm to estimate free space for optimization based planners.
-Mainly, I am enhancing state of the art methods such as [convex decomp](https://ieeexplore.ieee.org/document/7839930) to incorporate larger areas as free space while maintaining low computational time.
-Such approach can lead to
+Mainly, I am enhancing state of the art methods such as [convex decomp](https://ieeexplore.ieee.org/document/7839930) to incorporate larger areas of free space while maintaining low computational time.
+Such approach can lead to reaching optimal path in short time intervals.

 ## Research Interest